soylentOrange/RotoDrive/README.md

-# TeleDrive
+# RotoDrive

-Web app / µROS controlled and esp32-powered linear drive thingy using TMC2209 and NEMA 17 stepper.
+Web app / µROS controlled and esp32-powered rotary drive thingy using MKS42D stepper.

 ## Why do I need it?